When you need a permit for a retaining wall

 Step 2: What you need to get a residential retaining wall permit

-In addition to the building permit application, you will need a site plan and engineering information to get your permit.
+In addition to the building permit application, you will need a site plan (often called a plot plan) and engineering information to get your permit.
 An engineer registered in the State of Oregon must provide stamped drawings and calculations for wall(s) over four feet tall.